ikhvorost/DLog/README.md

 ## Pipeline

-As described above `File`, `Net` and `Standard` outputs have `source` parameter in their initializers to set a source output that is very useful if we want to change default outputs:
+As described above `File`, `Net` and `Standard` outputs have `source` parameter in their initializers to set a source output that is very useful if we want to change an output by default:

 ``` swift
 let std = Standard(stream: .out, source: .textEmoji)
 let log = DLog(std)
 ```

-Actually any output has `source` property to set:
+Actually any output has `source` property:

 ``` swift
 let std = Standard()